Platform cooperative: Typology

-While there is no commonly accepted typology of platform cooperatives, researchers often ontologize platform cooperatives by industry.
+While there is no commonly accepted typology of platform cooperatives, researchers often categorize platform cooperatives by industry.
 Some potential categories include: transportation, on-demand labor, journalism, music, creative projects, timebank, film, home health care, photography, data cooperatives, marketplaces.
 Other typologies differentiate platform cooperatives by their governance or ownership structures.

-Platform cooperatives have been contrasted with platform capitalism.
-Companies that try to focus on fairness and sharing, instead of just profit motive, are described as cooperatives, whereas more traditional and common companies that focus solely on profit, like Airbnb and Uber, are platform capitalists (or cooperativist platforms vs capitalist platforms).
-In turn, projects like Wikipedia, which rely on unpaid labor of volunteers, can be classified as commons-based peer-production initiatives.
+Platform cooperatives are a business model that differs from platform capitalism, prioritizing fairness and sharing over profit motive.
+On the other hand, platform capitalists, such as Airbnb and Uber, are more traditional multi-sided businesses focusing on profit and returns to investors.
+These can also be referred to as capitalist platforms, while cooperativist platforms prioritize cooperation and fairness in addition to a profit motive.

+Projects like Wikipedia, which rely on unpaid labor of volunteers, can be classified as commons-based peer-production initiatives, which are distinct from platform cooperatives since they don't employ the same institutional framework and governance.

 Examples

 Many platform co-operatives use business models similar to better-known apps or web services, but with a cooperative structure.
 For example, there are numerous driver-owned taxi apps that allow customers to submit trip requests and notify the nearest driver, similar to Uber.

 The Internet of Ownership website includes a directory of the platform co-op "ecosystem".

+Equal Care Co-op is the UK's first platform-based social care and support co-operative.
+The platform enables those looking for support to build and manage their own teams, which can include family members, friends and volunteers as well as paid, professional care and support workers.
+It allows care teams to work together directly, replacing the layers of management that would usually control that support.

 Eva is a ride-sharing application that offers a service similar to Uber, but in line with its cooperative members priorities: cheaper for rider members and better wages for driver members.